Liam Marshall Creative customer privacy notice

 Marketing preferences

-We collect or use the following personal information for information updates or marketing purposes:
+We collect or use the following information for service updates or marketing purposes:

 Names and contact details